riyazdf/dockercon-workshop/seccomp/README.md

 In this step you will use the `deny.json` seccomp profile included the lab guides repo.
 This profile has an empty syscall whitelist meaning all syscalls will be blocked.
 As part of the demo you will add all *capabilities* and effectively disable *apparmor* so that you know that only your seccomp profile is preventing the syscalls.

-1. Use the `docker run` command to start a new container with all capabilities added, apparmor unconfined, and the `seccomp-profiles/deny.json` seccomp profile applied.
-Then try and run the `whoami` command form within the container.
+1. Use the `docker run` command to try to start a new container with all capabilities added, apparmor unconfined, and the `seccomp-profiles/deny.json` seccomp profile applied.

    ```
    $ sudo docker run --rm -it --cap-add ALL --security-opt apparmor=unconfined --security-opt seccomp=seccomp-profiles/deny.json alpine sh

-   / # whoami
-   whoami: /: Operation not permitted
+   docker: Error response from daemon: exit status 1: "cannot start a container that has run and stopped\n".
    ```

-2. Exit the container.
+In this scenario, Docker doesn't actually have enough syscalls to start the container!

-3. Inspect the contents of the `seccomp-profiles/deny/json` profile.
+2. Inspect the contents of the `seccomp-profiles/deny/json` profile.

    ```
    $ cat seccomp-profiles/deny.json